 Chapter 7 Discharge

 A Chapter 7 discharge is only available to an individual debtor.
 Although a business may file a Chapter 7, no discharge is granted, but instead, the entire business is liquidated.
 Anyone buying the business will be liable for any remaining debts.
-Hence, in most cases, the business is ended.
+Hence, the business is usually terminated.

 Generally, almost all debts from credit cards, medical debts, lawsuits, personal loans, and obligations from contracts are dischargeable.
-However, priority debts, such as domestic support obligations, administrative expenses of the bankruptcy—including court fees and certain taxes—are not dischargeable.
+However, priority debts, such as domestic support obligations, administrative expenses of the bankruptcy — including court fees and certain taxes — are not dischargeable.
+Student loans are not dischargeable unless the debtor can successfully petition the court that the debt presents an undue hardship, meaning that a minimal standard living cannot be maintained while paying the student loan and that the debt will remain an undue hardship for the term of the loan.
+However, the debtor must have demonstrated a good-faith effort to repay the loan.

 A Chapter 7 discharge relieves the debtor of the liability of most prepetition debts and some postpetition debts, such as the claims resulting from the rejection of executory contracts or the avoidance of a transfer.